By Reuven Gorsht, Co-Founder & CEO, Deeded

 Let me share a couple of stories that illustrate the potential impact:

 Meet Sarah and Tom, a retired couple in their 70s living in Vancouver.
 They bought their modest home in the 1980s for $150,000.
 Today, it's worth $2 million.
 They live on a fixed income and have no plans to sell.
-A home equity tax could represent a massive hit on their retirement plansl.
+A home equity tax could represent a massive hit on their retirement plans.

 This story highlights key concerns: